LinuxIris/iris-minimal/README.md

 # ALCI PURE ARCH

-This iso attempts to be the purest of Arch Linxu installations.
+This iso attempts to be the purest of Arch Linux installations.

 # Arch Linux Calamares Installer or ALCI